-There is often a slight misconception when it comes to babies having plagiocephaly and brachycephaly, the words in itself are complicated enough to make even the most resilient parents fear for the worst - but do not demise I am here to explain.
+There is often a slight misconception when it comes to babies having plagiocephaly and brachycephaly, the words in itself are complicated enough to make even the most resilient parents fear for the worst – but do not despair I am here to explain.

-As mentioned above, there are two types of flat head syndrome
+As mentioned above, there are two types of flat head syndrome:

-Plagiocephaly – Is the flattening on one side of the baby’s head.
+Plagiocephaly – is the flattening on one side of the baby’s head.
 This can be caused due to continued pressure on one side of the head and causes it to look asymmetrical.
 The ear can be more forward than the other and there can be an unbalanced or bulging look to the face.

-Brachycephaly – Is the flattening of the back of the head, resulting in a wider and shorter head.
+Brachycephaly – is the flattening of the back of the head, resulting in a wider and shorter head.
 This can be caused when the baby is laying down on their back for a long period of time.

 Babies have soft skulls when they are born, this makes them vulnerable to conditions like this.
 It is also very common, affecting 1 in every 5 babies.